appvirality/appvirality-sdk-android/README.md

 You can also launch the Growth Hack screen when a user taps on a button or any other event.
 You can simply call showGrowthHackScreen() method to launch GrowthHack screen.

-Lets say you want to Launch GrowthHack screen on button click , use following code
+Let's say you want to Launch GrowthHack screen on button click , use following code

 <pre><code>
 // Integrate GrowthHack Screen into a button on your view